mrmallam/CPSC359/README.md

 University of Calgary - CPSC 359

-Course Description:
-An introduction to hardware and microprocessor design, including the connection between gate-level digital logic circuits and sequential machines that can execute an algorithm and perform input and output.
+An introduction to hardware and microprocessor design, including connecting gate-level digital logic circuits and sequential machines that can execute an algorithm and perform input and output.

 Assignment 1: Traffic light control
 - Grade: 100 %